Billions for natural disasters, home energy included in stopgap spending bill in Congress - NewsBreak

 If the vote fails, Senate Majority Leader Chuck Schumer, a New York Democrat, could move to strip out Manchin’s permitting reform bill and hold another vote.

-The post Billions for natural disasters, home energy included in stopgap spending bill in Congress appeared first on Missouri Independent .
+The post Billions for natural disasters, home energy included in stopgap spending bill in Congress appeared first on Idaho Capital Sun .